Children's Health Insurance Program

 Length and Time Phasing of Assistance

-Federal funds are obligated to the Connecting Kids to Coverage grantees by issuing grant cooperative agreement awards.
-To ensure that all of the appropriated funds are available to States, CMS will issue cooperative grant awards for one year from the award date to all grantees selected.
+CHIP: CHIP allotments are obligated to states by issuing grant awards.
+Under section 2104(e) of the Act, CHIP allotments for a fiscal year are available for expenditure through the end of the succeeding fiscal year.
+CKC grants: Federal funds are obligated to the Connecting Kids to Coverage grantees by issuing grant awards.
+To ensure that all of the appropriated funds are available to grantees, CMS will issue cooperative grant awards for one year from the award date to all grantees selected.
 Awardees must meet all reporting deadlines and demonstrate strong performance to be eligible for a non-competing continuation award for subsequent budget periods.
-Method of awarding/releasing assistance: lump sum Method of awarding/releasing assistance: Lump.
+The awards are released as a lump sum into their Payment Management System (PMS) account.
+Method of awarding/releasing assistance: Lump.

 Who do I contact about this opportunity?